-Catastrophe losses, as discussed in Consolidated Property Casualty Insurance Results, explain some of the movement in the current accident year loss and loss expense ratio for accident year 2021, compared with 2020.
-Catastrophe losses added 4.6 percentage points in 2021, 10.8 points in 2020 and 5.3 points in 2019 to the respective commercial lines current accident year loss and loss expense ratios in the table above.
+Catastrophe losses, as discussed in Consolidated Property Casualty Insurance Results, explain some of the movement in the current accident year loss and loss expense ratio for accident year 2022, compared with 2021.
+Catastrophe losses added 7.6 percentage points in 2022, 4.6 points in 2021 and 10.8 points in 2020 to the respective commercial lines current accident year loss and loss expense ratios in the table above.

-The 57.8% ratio for current accident year loss and loss expenses before catastrophe losses for 2021 decreased 1.4 percentage points compared with the 59.2% accident year 2020 ratio measured as of December 31, 2020.
-The decrease was partially offset by an increase in large losses incurred, described below, and the corresponding ratios for new losses above \$1 million, with a 2.2 percentage-point increase in the 2021 ratio.
-Other contributions included favorable effects from various initiatives, such as those to improve pricing precision and loss experience related to claims and loss control practices.
+The 62.9% ratio for current accident year loss and loss expenses before catastrophe losses for 2022 increased 5.1 percentage points compared with the 57.8% accident year 2021 ratio measured as of December 31, 2021.
+The increase included an increase in large losses incurred, described below, and the corresponding ratios for new losses above \$1 million, with a 0.6 percentage-point increase in the 2022 ratio.
+Other contributions included inflation effects that offset the favorable impact from various initiatives, such as those to improve pricing precision and loss experience related to claims and loss control practices.

-Commercial lines reserve development on prior accident years of \$353 million in 2021 continued to net to a favorable amount and provided a larger benefit than the \$95 million recognized in 2020.
-The \$258 million net increase in 2021, compared with 2020, included \$81 million, \$66 million and \$60 million from our commercial property, commercial casualty and commercial auto lines of business, respectively.
-Most of our commercial property and workers' compensation lines of business.
-Favorable development recognized during 2020 and 2019 was also mostly from our commercial casualty and workers' compensation lines of business.
+Commercial lines reserve development on prior accident years of \$76 million in 2022 continued to net to a favorable amount and provided a smaller benefit than the \$353 million recognized in 2021.
+The \$277 million net decrease in 2022, compared with 2021, included \$144 million, \$66 million and \$54 million from our commercial casualty, commercial auto and commercial property lines of business, respectively.
+Most of our commercial lines net favorable reserve development on prior accident years recognized during 2022 occurred in our workers' compensation and commercial property lines of business.
+Unfavorable development recognized during 2022 for our commercial casualty lines of business totaled \$25 million, including \$41 million for commercial umbrella coverages.
+The \$41 million of net unfavorable development for commercial umbrella coverages included an unfavorable \$107 million for accident years 2018 through 2021 and a net favorable \$66 million for all accident years prior to 2018.
+Favorable development recognized during 2021 was mostly from our commercial casualty and workers' compensation lines of business.
 As discussed in Critical Accounting Estimates, Property Casualty Insurance Loss and Loss Expense Reserves, stable historical paid loss patterns are a key assumption used to make projections necessary for estimating IBNR reserves.
 Development by accident year and other trends for commercial lines loss and loss expenses and the related ratios are further discussed in Liquidity and Capital Resources, Property Casualty Insurance Development of Estimated Reserves by Accident Year.